RoqCode/sbsync/docs/PLANNING.md

 - Blind overwrite parity: create/update components in target based on source without schema diffing or merge logic.
 - Sync Mode picker: screen after space selection to choose what to sync (Stories or Components); accessible again from list and success views.
-- Usable browse experience: search, sorting (updated/created/name), group filter, and a date‑cutoff filter for components.
+- Usable browse experience: search, sorting (updated/created/name), and a date‑cutoff filter for components.
+(Group filter deferred.)
 - Robust mapping: ensure component groups and internal tags exist in target and are mapped correctly.

 MVP Non‑Goals (deferred)